INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 Now it is time to make the release in order to create a snapshot of the repo, which is what the DOI will point to.

-- Make the repo public in the settings by going to the "danger zone" at the bottom and changing visibility to public.
 - Make a release tag named `vXXXX.YYYY`, where `XXXX.YYYY` is the manuscript number, i.e., the name of the repo.
 Example: if `2021.0070` is the repo name, then `v2021.0070` is the version number.
 - To make the release, click on the link on the right side to "create a new release".
 - Click the "choose a tag" dropdown and type the new release tag name in the dialogue.